MeganNeisler/RepData_PeerAssessment1/PA1_template.md

 4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.

-* Determine the total number of steps taken each day, mean, and median for the Filled Data.
+* Determine the total number of steps taken each day for the Filled Data.

 ```r